704-633-0618 | Our Location | Email Us

 Independently Family Owned and Operated Since 1990 in Historic, Downtown Salisbury, NC

-Specials Our Jewelry
+Specials Our Catalog

 Bent prongs can occur for a number of reasons, whether its because you’ve accidentaly dropped a heavy object on your ring, the prongs have been caught by cloth, you closed the door on your ring or it was slammed against an object.
 In these situations, you run the risk of one prong or several prongs being misshapen, pulled off of the diamond or broken off entirely.
 Once a problem is noticed, the ring should be brought to us for a professional assessment.